- 50% off exhibitions with National Art Pass.

 The Tate now comprises nearly 70,000 works, spread across four separate museums: Tate Britain, Tate Modern, Tate Liverpool and Tate St Ives.
 The Tate Britain's collection retains the original focus, covering British art from 1500 to the present day.

-A major rehang at Tate Britain was unveiled in May 2013, which saw 500 works presented in a chronological walk-through display.
-With works from the 1500s to the present day, the BP Walk Through British Art is spread over 20 galleries and includes works by Francis Bacon, John Constable, George Stubbs, J.M.W.
+The results of the gallery refurbishment and the corresponding rehang were unveiled in May 2013, a key feature of which was the BP Walk Through British Art.
+Comprised of 500 works presented as a chronological walk-through display, it features works by Francis Bacon, John Constable, George Stubbs, J.M.W.
 Turner, L.S.
-Lowry, John Everett Millais, DAvid Hockney, Damien Hirst and Rachel Whiteread.
+Lowry, John Everett Millais, David Hockney, Damien Hirst and Rachel Whiteread.

 Housing a national collection, Tate Britain is the world centre for the study and display of British art.
 Highlights include a Turner collection of more than 300 paintings and thousands of watercolours, with considerable space also dedicated to two artists of the Romantic age, Constable and William Blake.

 The national tradition of portraiture is represented in a fine collection of Elizabethan works, as well as those by Gainsborough, Reynolds, and Hogarth 'the father of English painting' whose much-loved Rake's Progress sequence remains a popular draw.
 The Pre-Raphaelites feature prominently, leading the way to 20th-century galleries that include pieces by Francis Bacon, Henry Moore and Barbara Hepworth, and Young British Artists such as Emin and Hirst.